 I. INTRODUCTION

 Biological productivity of lower trophic levels is important to support the production of higher trophic levels of food webs.
-Riverine supply of inorganic nutrients to estuaries makes areas of high primary production [1], and blooms of microalgae (Harmful Algal BloomsHABs) major impact on organisms in the marine food web [2].
-In enclosed water area such as lakes, estuaries, and bays, farming of bivalves utiliz the high primary productivity. ivalve farming is increasing rapidly in concentrated areas around the world [3]. arming production of molluss including bivalves responsible for 24of all farming production in the world [4].
-The broader ecological issues associated with the elevated bivalve farming include the effects of pests (fouling pests, toxic/noxious microalgae, disease), creation of novel habitat (by fouling of farm structures and accumulation of shell), alteration nutrient cycling, depletion of suspended particulate matter by their feeding, and related effects on higher trophic level animals including fish, seabirds and marine mammals [5].
-On the other hand, utilizing natural environment, HABs feeding activities in eutrophic water, and value as fishery resource.
+Riverine supply of inorganic nutrients to estuaries makes these areas of high primary production potential [1], and blooms of microalgae (Harmful Algal Blooms, HABs) exert major impact on organisms in the marine food web [2].
+In enclosed water areas such as lakes, estuaries, and bays, farming of bivalves has been conducted in order to utilize the high primary productivity of the area.
+Bivalve farming is increasing rapidly in concentrated areas around the world [3].
+In 2010, farming production of molluscs including bivalves is responsible for 24% of all farming production in the world [4].
+The broader ecological issues associated with the elevated bivalve farming include the effects of pests (fouling pests, toxic/noxious microalgae, disease), creation of novel habitat (by fouling of farm structures and accumulation of shell), alteration of nutrient cycling, depletion of suspended particulate matter by their feeding, and related effects on higher trophic level animals including fish, seabirds, and marine mammals [5].
+On the other hand, bivalve farming has the advantage of utilizing its natural environment such that feeding is unnecessary, inhibits occurrence of HABs due to their feeding activities in the eutrophic water, and has high market value as a fishery resource.

-Our study area, Seto Inland Sea is located n the western part of Japan.
-The water area is 23,203 km2, and eleventh largest semi-enclosed sea in the world. eutrophication occurred during high economic growth period due to human activities. , organic matter and nutrient (nitrogen and phosphorus) loadings have been reduced to the Water Pollution Control Law (1970) and the Law Concerning Special Measures for Conservation of the Environment of the Seto Inland Sea (1973).
-However, recently, problems such as discoloration of seaweed (red alga, Nori) and decline of fish catches have occurred, and they might be causally related to oligotrophication [6].
+Our study area, Seto Inland Sea is located in the western part of Japan.
+The water area is 23,203 km2, and the eleventh largest semi-enclosed sea in the world.
+In the 1950s-70s, eutrophication occurred in this area during high economic growth period of industrialization and urbanization due to human activities.
+Thus, organic matter and nutrient (nitrogen and phosphorus) loadings have been reduced according to the Water Pollution Control Law (1970) and the Law Concerning Special Measures for Conservation of the Environment of the Seto Inland Sea (1973).
+However, recently, problems such as discoloration of seaweed (red algae, Nori) and decline of fish catches have occurred, and they might be causally related to oligotrophication [6].

 As a model case for understanding of the effect of the bivalve farming to the productivity of lower trophic levels, we evaluated Hiroshima Bay in the Seto Inland Sea.
-In the bay, oyster farming has been developed since 1950s, and the annual production in recent years was approximately 20 thousand tons, which constitutes 50-60 % of the total Japanese production. contrast, production of fishes started to decreased 1990, in recent years, the amount of the fish production decreased less than half relative to the production in 1988 was the peak year [7].
-Therefore, there is a possibility that energy flow from the primary producers to the oysters is larger than that of the zooplanktons due to the intensive oyster farming in the bay.
+In the bay, oyster farming has been developed since 1950s, and the annual production in recent years was approximately 20 thousand tons, which constitutes 50-60 % of the total Japanese production.
+In contrast, production of fishes in the bay started to decreased in 1990, and in recent years, the amount of the fish production decreased less than half relative to the production in 1988, which was the peak year [7].
+Therefore, there is a possibility that the energy flow from the primary producers to the oysters is larger than that of the zooplanktons due to the intensive oyster farming in the bay.

-Recently, carrying capacity studies appropriate bivalve farming have been conducted.
-These stud have clarified social and ecological carrying capacities by mass-balance modeling using Ecopath [8, 9] and by water renewal estimate using local conservative tracer methods [10].
-Reference [11] reported economic impacts of sustainable farming development in Rhode Island.
-Thus, the ecosystem services and economic values of bivalve farming in the coastal marine ecosystem have been re-evaluat.
+Recently, carrying capacity studies in relation to appropriate bivalve farming have been conducted.
+These studies have clarified social and ecological carrying capacities by mass-balance modeling using Ecopath [8, 9] and by water renewal estimate using local conservative tracer methods [10].
+Reference [11] reported the economic impacts of sustainable farming development in Rhode Island, US.
+Thus, the ecosystem services and economic values of bivalve farming in the coastal marine ecosystem have been re-evaluated.